 On the line: America’s clean energy manufacturing boom

-This summer and fall, Canary Media’s Julian Spector is traveling to these hotspots to see the factory frenzy up close and examine the political implications of the clean energy manufacturing buildout.
+Canary Media’s Julian Spector has been traveling to some of these hotspots to see the factory frenzy up close and examine the political implications of the clean energy manufacturing buildout.

 Series contents